OpenTreeOfLife/treemachine/README.md

 ---------------
 treemachine is managed by Maven v.3 (including the dependencies).
 In order to compile and build treemachine, it is easiest to let Maven v.3 do the hard work.

-On Ubuntu you can install Maven v.3 with:
+On Linux you can install Maven v.3 with:
 ```
 sudo apt-get install maven
 ```